gregswindle/project-guidelines/README.md

 A quick introduction of the minimal setup you need to get a hello world up & running.

+> ![Delete this instructional comment][comments-delete-image] Replace these instructions with installation procedures applicable to your product.

 ```shell
 $ npm install product-name